-Performance Criteria Acceptable Development Provisions P1 The principle façade and main entrance of a new building should address the street in a manner that reflects the predominant character of the traditional development in the immediate locality.
-A1 New developments to include a verandah or porch that address the primary street and comprises the primary access to the building.
-P2 Verandah or porch to be a separate element from the existing dwelling.
-A2 Verandah to be constructed below roof line.
-P3 Contributory buildings retain their primary access and conserve the traditional detailing of verandahs and porches.
-A3 Additions and alterations to a contributory building to retain or reinstate the existing verandah or porch.
+- A1 New developments to include a verandah or porch that address the primary street and comprises the primary access to the building. - A2 Verandah to be constructed below roof line. - A3 Additions and alterations to a contributory building to retain or reinstate the existing verandah or porch.
 Where appropriate and information available restore/reinstate their original detailing.

 Fremantle Ports undertook the Fremantle Inner Harbour Definition Study (May 2002), which identified the need for an offsite buffer around the Port.
-The buffer was determined on a range of potential amenity impacts and risks including noise, odour and public risk.
+The buffer was determined on a range of potential amenity impacts and risks including noise, adour and public risk.

 Three buffer areas around the Port have been identified; Areal, Area 2 and Area 3.
-For the purposes of these Guidelines these areas will be known as Buffer Area I, Buffer Area 2 and Buffer Area 3.
+For the purposes of these Guidelines these areas will be known as Buffer Area 1, Buffer Area 2 and Buffer Area 3.
 The buffer area relevant to the Richmond Raceway Precinct is Buffer Area 3 (refer figure 32).